-- 1. Log in to EGrAMS to access the home screen/Application workbench. - 2.
-Click the Awards for Excellence 2021 program under the Funding opportunities section on the left. - 3.
-Enter AFE-21 in the Project ID field (the Program code).
-If you are being nominated for more than 1 award, enter AFE-21-2 in the Project ID field of the second nomination submission. - 4.
-Enter the name of the award you are being nominated for into the Title field.
+- 1. Log in to EGrAMS to access the home screen/Application workbench.

+- 2. Click the Awards for Excellence 2022 program under the Funding opportunities section on the left.

+- 3. Enter AFE-22 in the Project ID field (the Program code).
+If you are being nominated for more than 1 award, enter AFE-22-2 in the Project ID field of the second nomination submission.

+- 4. Enter the name of the award you are being nominated for into the Title field see the list of awards below.
 For multiple nominations, you must enter the name of each award separately.

+- Lifetime Contribution Prize

+- Inclusive Excellence Prize

+- Robert L. Noble Prize

+- O. Harold Warwick Prize

+- Bernard and Francine Dorval Prize

+- William E. Rawls Prize